loyola-masters/MLOps-Capstone-Project/README.md

 # Deploying a Machine Learning Application
-We will use the Iris dataset and model that we developed in the previous session, documented in this Github repository:
+We will use the Iris model we hosted in **HuggingFace Hub**.
+We developed it in the previous session, as documented Github repository:
 - https://github.com/loyola-masters/HuggingFaceHub-Quick-Start

 ## Running Iris backend app